 The 10 Minute Declutter Challenge

 To make this super easy, I created a FREE decluttering challenge printable checklist to help you follow along at home!
-Click the button below to download your freebie and get started with the 10 minute declutter challenge.
+Enter your e-mail below to download your freebie and get started with the 10 minute declutter challenge.

 Real quick, I want you to go into the most used room in your home– the room where everyone hangs out when they’re at home– the room that sees the most foot traffic.
 In most homes, this tends to be the living room or dining/kitchen area.
 (If you’re dealing with counter clutter, this post can help you declutter your kitchen counters in 5 easy steps!)